 - the possibility of circularity involved in defining virtuous acts and virtuous persons in terms of each other

-- whether a trait must contribute to Eudaimonia in order to be a virtue; the relationship between
+- whether a trait must contribute to Eudaimonia in order to be a virtue; the relationship between the good for the individual and moral good.

 Applied ethics